KU Law's New Bar Prep Program

 Are LL.M.s and S.J.D.s eligible to participate in the program at no cost?

 Yes.
 LL.M. and S.J.D. students may elect to participate.
-They will not be automatically enrolled.
+They will not be automatically enrolled, but must opt-in by notifying the Associate Dean for Academic Affairs by September 15 of their final year in school.
 These students must present the Associate Dean for Academic Affairs with a statement attesting that the student has not yet sat for an American bar examination and that the student intends to sit for an American bar examination within a 12-month period.
 The student must also demonstrate eligibility to sit for an American bar examination.

 How do I sign up for the program?